Skip to main content

 These course highlights provide a glimpse into the Master of Arts in Applied Social Psychology program, your actual schedule may vary.
 There is a program break during Term 4.
 For full course descriptions and schedules, consult the Academic Calendar.

-As the world becomes a more complex place, there is a rising demand for people who are trained to apply psychological principles to real-world issues, such as social justice, organizational behaviour, and public health.
 Nationally, there is a shortage of social psychologists that is expected to continue through 2031.
-MAASP graduates are highly sought after by employers who value their ability to analyze human behaviour, predict trends, and drive positive social change.
+MAASP graduates are highly sought after by employers who value their ability to analyze human behaviour, predict trends, use organizational psychology, and drive positive social change.

 • Public policy manager - $113,966